Answers To Frequently Asked Family Law & Divorce Questions

 If I am living with someone and we are unmarried, what are my rights?

 If unmarried parties purchase real estate or own other property together, problems can arise when the relationship ends.
 The way we divide property for unmarried persons is through a process called partition.
 It is similar to equitable distribution in which we look at the contributions of each party and, also, determine to what extent each party has an ownership interest in the various assets.
-Because this area of the law is rather complicated, the best course of action is to come in to see us as soon as possible.
+Because this area of the law is rather complicated, the best course of action is to call or email us to schedule your free initial phone consultation as soon as possible.